 'msrc' indicates that this track belongs to a multi-source presentation.
-Specified in .
+Specified in 8.3.4.4.1.

 'ster' indicates that this track is either the left or right view of a stereo pair suitable for playback on a stereoscopic display.
-Specified in Error!
-Reference source not found..
+Specified in 8.3.4.4.2.

 'pres' indicates that this track contributes to a preselection.
 Specified in 8.3.4.4.3.